blue-triangle-tech/btt-swift-sdk/Sources/BlueTriangle/Documentation.docc/NetworkCapture.md

 The Blue Triangle SDK supports capturing network requests using either the `NetworkCaptureSessionDelegate` or `bt`-prefixed `URLSession` methods.

-To enable network capture, configure the SDK with a non-zero network sample rate:
+To enable network capture, first configure the SDK with a non-zero network sample rate:

 ```swift
 BlueTriangle.configure { config in